 C. MUSHERS MEETING

-1. All registered mushers must attend the mandatory mushers meeting.
+All registered mushers must attend the mandatory mushers meeting on Friday night prior to the race.
+The 2019 meeting time will be announced online and all entered mushers will be notified.
 Roll call will be taken at the start of the meeting.
-Late mushers may be penalized at the Race Marshall’s discretion.
+Late mushers may be penalized at the Race Marshal’s discretion.

 The intent of the rules concerning the use of drugs, injectable vitamins, and/or nutrients in racing sled dogs is to insure that all competing dogs are racing in a state of acceptable normal health, with natural ability.
 This is to insure the safety, health, and well being of the dogs.